Fresenius Medical Care AG & Co. KGaA

 When the kidneys fail, the whole body suffers.
 As the organs’ ability to filter the blood begins to fail, an excessive amount of protein is often excreted through the urine.
 The body then lacks this protein.
 In addition, edemas (retained water) can form in the legs or lungs.
 In many cases, an insufficient amount of toxins is also removed.
 These then collect in the blood and can damage other organs.
 Problems in the digestive tract can appear and even lead to bleeding ulcers.
 The toxins can even disturb the rhythm of the heart or lead to infection in the pericardium (heart sac).
 Nervous system disorders have also been observed.

 According to estimates, the number of people worldwide suffering from chronic kidney failure ans requiring dialysis treatment is rising at a rate of around six percent each year.
 This is primarily due to a longer life span, which increases the chance of kidney disease.
 In addition, the treatment of kidney patients in many developing countries is improving.
 The constantly increasing rates of high blood pressure and diabetes – the main causes of chronic kidney failure – also play a role.

 Types of dialysis

 The basic differences between the two types of dialysis treatment are as follows:

 - In peritoneal dialysis, the lining of the abdominal wall, known as the peritoneum, is used as a natural filter for dialysis.
-This type of dialysis is known as peritoneal dialysis and was used in the treatment of about 390,000 patients at the end of 2019.
+This type of dialysis is typically performed by the patients at home and was used by about 390,000 patients at the end of 2019.

 Fresenius Medical Care offers a comprehensive range of products for hemo and peritoneal dialysis, covering all aspects of dialysis treatment.